CVOR Travel Nurse Jobs in Kansas

 • Completion bonuses on select contracts and a 401(k) with contribution options

-Weighing CVOR against other cardiac lanes?
-It’s worth a look at travel cath lab RN jobs in Kansas, since the two specialties often overlap for nurses with a cardiac background.
+Got a cath lab background too?
+Then travel cath lab RN jobs in Kansas deserve a look, since the two specialties often overlap for nurses with a cardiac background.

 Licensing and Credentialing for Kansas CVOR Contracts

 Because Kansas is part of the Nurse Licensure Compact, travelers holding a compact home-state RN license can take Kansas assignments without applying for a separate license.
-If your home state isn’t in the compact, you’ll apply to the Kansas State Board of Nursing by endorsement, so start that process early and let it run in the background while your recruiter lines up contracts.
-CVOR contracts are also among the most credential-intensive in travel nursing.
+If your home state isn’t in the compact, you’ll apply to the Kansas State Board of Nursing by endorsement; kick that off early and let it run in the background while your recruiter lines up contracts.
+Credential-wise, CVOR asks for more than nearly any other travel lane.
 Here’s what Kansas facilities generally expect:

-• ACLS: Required for essentially all CVOR contracts in Kansas, current before your start date
+• ACLS: Expected for essentially all CVOR contracts in Kansas, current before day one

-Junxion’s credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Junxion’s credentialing team vets every requirement before you accept a contract and keeps the paperwork on schedule.
 Questions about credentialing for a specific Kansas program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Kansas Compares for CVOR Travelers

-Then there’s the lifestyle, which matters over a 13-week stretch.
-Kansas runs slower and friendlier than the coasts — short commutes, easy parking, a Wichita and Kansas City scene that punches above its size for food, music, and sports, and wide-open spaces the second you head out of town.
+The living is easy here too, which counts over a 13-week stretch.
+Kansas runs slower and friendlier than the coasts: short commutes, easy parking, and a Wichita and Kansas City scene that punches above its size for food, music, and sports, with wide-open spaces the second you head out of town.
 The Flint Hills give you somewhere to decompress between cases, and the central location makes it easy to road-trip the rest of the Midwest on your days off.
-For CVOR, Kansas pairs genuine clinical exposure with a cost of living that quietly makes your contract worth more — easy to overlook, hard to beat once you do the math.
+For CVOR, Kansas pairs genuine clinical exposure with a cost of living that quietly makes your contract worth more.
+Easy to overlook, hard to beat once you do the math.

 Getting Started with Junxion

-You also get full pay transparency — every package comes with a complete breakdown, so there are no guessing games and no bait-and-switch.
-Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
+Pay transparency comes with every offer: a complete breakdown, so there are no guessing games and no bait-and-switch.
+A US-based credentialing team keeps your deadlines on track so you can focus on the work.
 When you’re ready to look at live CVOR contracts in Kansas, talk to a Junxion recruiter.

 What to Know Before You Go

-Every cardiac program runs its own surgeon cards, pump protocols, positioning, and draping preferences, so plan on your first week involving a lot of questions — that’s normal even for seasoned CVOR travelers, and the team warms up fast once they see you can hold your own.
-Get your credentials, ACLS, and any facility-specific paperwork squared away before your start date so you’re cleared to scrub on day one.
+Every cardiac program keeps its own surgeon cards, pump protocols, positioning, and draping preferences, so your first week will involve a lot of questions.
+Seasoned CVOR travelers go through the same thing, and the team warms up fast once they see you can hold your own.
+Have your credentials, ACLS, and any facility-specific paperwork finished before your start date so you’re cleared to scrub on day one.

-On the logistics side, figure out which market you’re headed to before you lock in housing — Wichita, the Kansas City metro, and Topeka each have their own feel and price points, and a neighborhood close to your facility can save you a real commute.
+For logistics, figure out which market you’re headed to before you lock in housing.
+Wichita, the Kansas City metro, and Topeka each have their own feel and price points, and a neighborhood close to your facility can save you a real commute.
 Look into short-term furnished rentals or extended-stay options that work with a 13-week schedule, and lean on your recruiter for trusted housing resources in your assigned city.
-Kansas markets tend to be affordable and easy to navigate, so a little prep up front makes that first week a whole lot smoother.
+Kansas markets tend to be affordable and easy to navigate, so a little groundwork goes a long way.

 FAQs: CVOR Travel Nurse Jobs in Kansas